Vincennes University: History

-Territorial University

-Vincennes University is one of the oldest universities north of the Ohio River and west of the Alleghenies.
-The institution was founded in 1801 as Jefferson Academy and incorporated as Vincennes University on November 29, 1806.
-Founded by William Henry Harrison, VU, along with the University at Buffalo and the University of Virginia, are the only colleges founded by United States presidents.
-For over two hundred years, VU was the only two-year university in Indiana, although baccalaureate degrees in seven select areas are now available and were available prior to 1889.
+Vincennes University is one of the oldest universities north of the Ohio River and west of the Allegheny Mountains.
+The institution was founded in 1801 as Jefferson Academy and incorporated by the Indiana Territory legislature as Vincennes University on November 29, 1806.
+Founded by territorial governor and future U.S. president William Henry Harrison, VU is one of three colleges founded by U.S. presidents, along with the University at Buffalo and the University of Virginia.
+For over two hundred years, VU was the only two-year university in Indiana, although baccalaureate degrees in select areas were available before 1889.

-Vincennes University, also known colloquially as Territorial University during the early 19th century, was the only public university established by the Indiana Territory, prior to the formation of the states of Indiana and Illinois.
+Vincennes University, also known colloquially as Territorial University during the early 19th century, was the only public university established by the Indiana Territory prior to the formation of the states of Indiana and Illinois.
 The town of Vincennes was chosen as the location of both the capital of the Indiana Territory and of the university because it was centrally located at the approximate population-density center of the Indiana Territory.
 Father Jean Francois Rivet, former professor of Latin at the Royal College of Limoges, France, was the first headmaster of Jefferson Academy, with classes taking place in the main room of the church rectory.

-When the Illinois Territory was split from the Indiana Territory in 1809 in preparation for Indiana statehood, Vincennes fell slightly east of the Indiana and Illinois territory border.
-The formation of the state of Indiana in 1816 (which considered itself an entirely new and separate legal entity from Indiana Territory that had created VU), and the formation of the state of Illinois in 1818, funding for Vincennes University became less and less certain because VU was considered to be owned by the now-defunct Indiana Territory.

-Because of Vincennes' status as the capital of the Indiana Territory, it figured prominently in early Indiana-Illinois territorial and statehood policy.
-For example, on February 3, 1809, the 10th U.S. Congress passed legislation establishing the separate Indiana Territory in preparation for Indiana's proposed statehood.
-That act established the Indiana-Illinois border not with reference to a landmark along Lake Michigan near Chicago, but rather via direct reference to Vincennes: "all that part of the Indiana Territory which lies west of the Wabash river, and a direct line drawn from the said Wabash river and Post Vincennes, due north to the territorial line between the United States and Canada".
+The university held its first classes in 1811 and taught courses in English, Latin, Greek, geography, and mathematics.
+It closed in 1818 while the university board attempted to raise funding after Indiana achieved statehood.